1993 Dallas Cowboys season: Halloween at Philadelphia Eagles

-Emmitt Smith exploded to 237 yards as the Cowboys broke out of a close score in the fourth quarter to win 23–10.
-Troy Aikman and former Jet Ken O’Brien for the Eagles combined for just 203 yards and 23 incompletions.
+Emmitt Smith rushed for 237 yards as the Cowboys broke open a close game in the fourth quarter to win, 23–10.
+Troy Aikman and former Jet Ken O'Brien for the Eagles combined for just 203 yards and 23 incompletions.

 Week 10 vs. New York Giants

-With both teams at 5–2 the battle for the NFC East was joined at Texas Stadium and this game became another Cowboys runaway as Troy Aikman had two touchdowns and Emmitt Smith added two more.
-In falling 31–9 Phil Simms and Kent Graham were sacked a combined five times.
+With both teams at 5–2, the battle for the NFC East was joined at Texas Stadium and this game became another Cowboys runaway, as Troy Aikman scored two touchdowns and Emmitt Smith added two more.
+In falling 31–9, Phil Simms and Kent Graham were sacked a combined five times.

-The win proved costly as Aikman suffered a leg injury in the fourth quarter and would miss the next two games.
+The win proved costly, as Aikman suffered a leg injury in the fourth quarter and would miss the next two games.

-During halftime the Cowboys inducted Tom Landry into their Ring Of Honor.
+During halftime, the Cowboys inducted Tom Landry into their Ring Of Honor.

 Week 11 vs. Phoenix Cardinals

-Jimmy Johnson decided to start rookie Jason Garrett but after Garrett proved ineffective with just two completions Johnson benched him for recently signed ex-Brown Bernie Kosar, who completed thirteen passes for 199 yards and a touchdown, this despite an end zone intentional grounding penalty that made the final score 20–15 Cowboys.
+Jimmy Johnson decided to start rookie Jason Garrett, but after Garrett proved ineffective with just two completions, Johnson benched him for recently signed ex-Brown Bernie Kosar, who completed thirteen passes for 199 yards and a touchdown, this despite an end zone intentional grounding penalty that made the final score 20–15 Cowboys.